erikrose/tracefront/README.rst

 printing a lot of them.
 If it looks like the output is going to a capable terminal, it'll even use color.

-You can set which editor to use by setting either of these, which exceptional checks in order:
+You can set which editor to use by setting either of these, which Tracefront checks in order:

-* The ``EXCEPTIONAL_EDITOR`` environment variable
+* The ``TRACEFRONT_EDITOR`` environment variable
 * The ``$EDITOR`` environment variable